-Master of Science in Mental Health and Wellness with Emphasis in Prevention
+Master of Science in Mental Health and Wellness with an Emphasis in Prevention

 Program Core Courses